esimbort/OpenSeesDocumentation/source/user/manual/model/elements/FSIFluidElement2D.rst

 This command is used to construct an FSIFluidElement2D element object.
 The FSIFluidElement2D element is a 4-node bilinear acoustic element with the following features:

 #.
-It is based on Eulerian pressure formulation [ZienkiewiczEtAl1978]_ , [ZienkiewiczEtAl2000]_ , [LøkkeEtAl2017]_ , for (Class I) fluid-structure interaction problem.
+It is based on the Eulerian pressure formulation [ZienkiewiczEtAl1978]_ , [ZienkiewiczEtAl2000]_ , [LøkkeEtAl2017]_ , for (Class I) fluid-structure interaction problem.
 #.
-It uses a full 2x2 Gauss quadrature, so it has a total of 4 integration points.
+It uses a full 2x2 Gauss quadrature, and therefore has a total of 4 integration points.

 .. function:: element FSIFluidElement2D $eleTag $n1 $n2 $n3 $n4 $cc